Updated June 10, 2021

 - Strawberries and other berries

 - Grapes and raisins

-Are there foods that can help diaper rash?
+Are there foods that can help with diaper rash?

 Though the following foods will not lower stool acidity, they can help control diarrhea which is a major cause of diaper rash: